 Movement Disorders Fellowship (Minnesota)

-Mayo Clinic's one-year Movement Disorders Fellowship Program offers a rich clinical and research experience, including:
+The one-year Movement Disorders Fellowship at Mayo Clinic's campus in Rochester, Minnesota, offers a rich clinical and research experience, including:

 - The diagnosis and treatment of the full spectrum of movement disorders, such as: